aws-samples/aws-lambda-java-oracle-starter-kit/README.md

 ## Best Practices
-For the brevity of this article, I intentionally did not discuss additional security topics and best practices.
-However, security is an important requirement for developing applications on AWS.
-The following resources may be useful.
+Security is important for developing applications on AWS.
+Please refer the following resources related to this topic.

 1. It is important to encrypt connection to a database.
 Refer the following resources from AWS
 	1. [Oracle Security](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Oracle.html#Oracle.Concepts.RestrictedDBAPrivileges)
 	2. [Oracle Secure Sockets Layer](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.Options.SSL.html) for more details.
-2. Refer c more details around this topic.
+2. Refer the following resources to know more about security concepts.
 	1. [AWS Secrets Manager Best Practices](https://docs.aws.amazon.com/secretsmanager/latest/userguide/best-practices.html)
 	2. [Security in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-security.html)
 	3. [Security Overview of AWS Lambda](https://d1.awsstatic.com/whitepapers/Overview-AWS-Lambda-Security.pdf)
-3. We’ve discussed a process of installing Oracle JDBC driver in a local environment.
-However, for production use cases, this model will not be practical.
-A better of maintaining third party libraries that are not available on Maven central repository is using Repository Manager within your organization.
+3. The scripts provided here will help install Oracle JDBC driver to a local Maven environment.
+However, for production use cases, the best practice is to maintain third-party libraries (that are not available on Maven central repository) is using Repository Manager within your organization.
 Refer Apache Maven's documentation for more details [here](https://maven.apache.org/repository-management.html)

 ## License Summary
 This sample code is made available under the MIT license.
 See the LICENSE file.